-- Customer Operations - To deliver income and profit targets for operations; - To deliver a high quality service to all the Society's customers; - To develop and implement appropriate business strategies to achieve the targets set by Wesleyan group. - IT 🔸 - To maintain and develop IT systems and services to enable the business to achieve its strategic ambitions and ensure the day to day running of business operations. - Transformation - To oversee the project management, governance and delivery of major projects and programmes (on time and to quality). - Data Quality - To develop and maintain the quality of process and data across the Society.
+- Customer Operations - To deliver income and profit targets for operations; - To deliver a high quality service to all the Society's customers; - To develop and implement appropriate business strategies to achieve the targets set by Wesleyan group. - Building Support Services - To maintain the office premises - ► IT - To maintain and develop IT systems and services to enable the business to achieve its strategic ambitions and ensure the day to day running of business operations. - Operational Resilience - To act as lead co-ordinator (in conjunction with Risk) and controller of the process and associated systems and to provide challenge (although each business area has a responsibility for this in their areas).
+The Operational Resilience Committee oversees activity. - To ensure systems and physical assets are secure and there are systems and procedures to control any threats to these assets, including cyber-attacks; - To ensure customer, employee and business data is secure and controlled and managed in line with regulatory requirements;

-HR and Strategy
+- To protect against and reduce the likelihood of business disruption and in the event of disruption to ensure the business can recover effectively. - Transformation - To oversee the project management, governance and delivery of major projects and programmes (on time and to quality). - Data Quality - To develop and maintain the quality of process and data across the Society

-- HR including Building and Support Services - Activities including recruitment, retention, remuneration and benefits policy, employment relations; - To maintain the office premises. - Strategy/Strategic Planning and Delivery - To support the Board in setting the strategic direction for the Society; - To coordinate the Society's strategic and business planning activity, together with the supporting management activity. - Talent and Culture - Learning & development and employee engagement - Delivery of engaging, informative and timely internal and external communications;
+HR and Talent

-Developing and implementing the Society's Corporate Responsibility strategy including charity fundraising activity.
+- HR - Activities including recruitment, retention, remuneration and benefits policy, employment relations; - Talent and Culture - Learning & development and employee engagement - Delivery of engaging, informative and timely internal and external communications; - Developing and implementing the Society's Corporate Responsibility strategy including charity fundraising activity.